Please check back for up-to-date answers and resources.

 Campus Store: Monday, Wednesday, Friday 10:00 AM–1:00 PM.

-Health Center: Monday–Friday 8:30 AM–4:30 PM.
-Please do not walk in for care.
+Health Center: Closed for the summer.
 Call the Health Center at 802.860.2711 to discuss your individual situation if you are in need of care.

 Mail Center: Monday, Wednesday, Friday 9:00 AM–1:00 PM.
 See the mail Center-specific FAQ below.

 Offices that are closed but which will offer services virtually:

 - Campus Shuttle

 All rental requests have been cancelled.
 If you are currently in possession of Rental House property, please safeguard the equipment until further notice.
 Additional details are available on the Rental House website.

 The Mail Center Operations are changing significantly due to COVID-19.
 In an effort to protect everyone and minimize contact.